Complex interpolation of $\mathbb{R}$-norms, duality and foliations: Introduction and background on complex interpolation

-So here we will not focus on the most important feature of complex interpolation, the ability to interpolate linear operators.
-Rather, we seek for an interpolation procedure that will commute with duality.
-Before going on, let us recall what complex interpolation is, and let us defer the announcement of our new results to Section \ref{sec_main}.
+Here we will not focus on the most important feature of complex interpolation, the ability to interpolate linear operators.
+Rather, {\it we seek for an interpolation procedure that will commute with duality.} Before going on, let us recall what complex interpolation is, and let us defer the announcement of our new results to Section \ref{sec_main}.
 The complex method of interpolation, as introduced by Calder\'on \cite{Calderon0,Calderon} and Lions \cite{Lions}, is originally a way to associate to a given pair of complex Banach spaces, $X_0$ and $X_1$, a family of intermediate Banach spaces $X_\theta$, $\theta \in [0,1]$.
-This idea was later generalized by Coifman, Cwikel, Rochberg, Sagher, and Weiss~\cite{CCRSW, CCRSW0} to the following setting: for each $s$ on the boundary $\pD$ of the unit disk $\DD:=\{t\in\CC\,:\, |t|<1\}$ we are given a complex Banach space $X_s$, and we construct interpolated spaces $X_t$ at any $t\in \DD$.
+This idea was later generalized by Coifman, Cwikel, Rochberg, Sagher, and Weiss~\cite{CCRSW, CCRSW0} to the following setting (the situation for domains of dimension larger than two was also studied in the literature, and is quite involved, cf. Coifmann--Semmes \cite{CS}, and will not be developed here): for each $s$ on the boundary $\pD$ of the unit disk $\DD:=\{t\in\CC\,:\, |t|<1\}$ we are given a complex Banach space $X_s$, and we construct interpolated spaces $X_t$ at any $t\in \DD$.
 This includes the classical interpolation in the following way.
-If we are given $\theta\in ]0,1[$ and two Banach spaces $X$ and $Y$, then we put $X_s=X$ on an arc of $\pD$ of length $2\pi(1-\theta)$ and $X_s=Y$ on the complement arc of length $2\pi\theta $; then the space $X_0$ that will be constructed at $0\in \DD$ will be the usual complex interpolated space between $X$ and $Y$ with par parameter $\theta$.
+If we are given $\theta\in (0,1)$ and two Banach spaces $X$ and $Y$, then we put $X_s=X$ on an arc of $\pD$ of length $2\pi(1-\theta)$ and $X_s=Y$ on the complement arc of length $2\pi\theta $; then the space $X_0$ that will be constructed at $0\in \DD$ will be the usual complex interpolated space between $X$ and $Y$ with parameter $\theta$.

 In this article we will assume that all the spaces are of the same finite dimension, so that they can all be identified as vector spaces with $\C^n$ (while the infinite-dimensional case entails considerable additional technical difficulties, the $\CC^n$ case already contains many of the key ideas).
 We will also agree that an \emph{$\R$-norm} refers to a norm on the $\R$-vector space $\R^{2n}=\C^n$, whereas a \emph{$\C$-norm}, or simply a norm, refers to a norm on the $\C$-vector space $\C^n$.
 Therefore $\|\cdot\|$ is a $\C$-norm if and only if it is an $\R$-norm with the extra property that $\| e^{i\theta}w\|=\|w\|$ for every $w\in \C^n$ and $\theta\in \R$, or equivalently